jarviscanada/jarvis_data_eng_derek/README.md

 **Beijing Jiaotong University (2009-2011)**, Master of Electrical Engineering and Automation

-- **Ultrasound flaw detector project:** Designed the software of an ultrasound flaw detector, which was used to detect flaws and cracks on the railway.
+- **Ultrasound flaw detector project:** Designed an ultrasound flaw detector, which was used to detect flaws and cracks on the railway.
 The detector emits, receives and processes ultrasound and displays flaws on screen

 **Beijing Jiaotong University (2005-2009)**, Bachelor of Electrical Engineering and Automation